 Next, design and produce your mailer.
 You could work with an outside vendor who will take care of design and printing.
 Materials should be branded for your location, including colors and your logo.
 Customers should know where the mailer is coming from even before reading it.

 Make the front of the mailer attractive to the reader.
-You could incorporate inviting and exciting food to draw in your audience and encourage reading.
+You could incorporate inviting and exciting food photos to draw in your audience and encourage reading.
 Try to limit the text whenever possible.
 Also keep the number of fonts minimal to prevent distraction from your core message.

 What to Do After a Direct Mail Campaign